livelybone/vue-img-tag/README.md

 > This is an instance of [Observer](https://github.com/livelybone/simple-observer/blob/master/src/index.js),
 > with an extra prop of `unbind` function which is used to remove `eventName` listener of `eventTarget`

-> If the `observer.key` you set for the `VueImgTag` instances used in your page is the same, like default `windowScrollObserver`, all the instances will share one singletonObserver.
+> If the `observer.key` like the default `windowScrollObserver` you set for the `VueImgTag` instances used in your page is the same, all the instances will share one singletonObserver.

 > The instance is mounted on the `window` object, so, your can use it out of the component via `window[observer.key]`
 > or you can even define it out of the component via `window[observer.key]`(your should make sure that it is an instance of Observer, with an `unbind` function)